 Is Machine learning a computerised or glorified version of statistics?.
 Answer to this question is simple which is “NO” (In my personal opinion).
 To my understanding, they both complement each other and work as partners.
 The two friends from school days just crossing each other on some occasions.

 Let us not bring Data Mining in our minds here.
 The focus is only on these unfriend friends moreover in my personal opinion DM is not related here.
-Just to remind you some time back people also called Blockchain a glorified and polished version of swarm intelligence which is not the case any ways.
+Just to remind you some time back people also called Blockchain a glorified and polished version of swarm intelligence which is not the case in anyway.

 Statistics and Machine Learning

 Though there are some methodological differences between machine learning and statistics those really don’t divorce these two friends at all.
 The difference between the two is that machine learning prioritizes improving efficiency and effectiveness, whereas statistics place significance on analyzing representative data sets and larger populations and creating hypotheses.
 The primary focus of machine learning is to generate predictions, even if the prediction can not be explained well.

 How to Lie with Statistics is a book written by Darrell Huff in 1954 presenting an introduction to statistics for the general reader.
 He was not a statistician but was a journalist who wrote many “how to” articles as a freelancer.